SymfonyCasts/api-platform3/sfcasts/pagination.md

 To help us do that, let's set a few variables: `$currentPage` hardcoded to 1, `$itemsPerPage` hardcoded to 10 and `$totalItems`.
 For this, call a new private method `countTotalQuests()`.
 I'll hit Alt+Enter and add that method at the bottom.
 This will return an `int`... and I'm just going to return 50... because that's the *total* possible quests we have in our "fake" database.
 If you were using a database, you'd count every available row.
-Let's change the code in `createQuests()` to use this.
+Change the code in `createQuests()` to use this.

-That probably looked a bit silly: why am I creating a private method to return something so simple?
-Well, what I'm really trying to show highlight are the two distinct "jobs" we have for pagination.
-First, to return the correct subset of our 50 results - which we'll do in a moment.
+This probably looks a bit silly: why am I creating a private method to return something so simple?
+Well, what I *really* want to highlight are the two distinct "jobs" of pagination.
+First, to return the correct subset of the 50 results - which we'll do in a moment.
 Second, to return the count of the *total* number of items.
-When you use Doctrine, it executes 2 separate queries for this: one to fetch the result with a LIMIT and OFFSEt, and a second COUNT query to count *all* of them.
+When you use Doctrine, it executes 2 separate queries for this: one to fetch the current page's results with a LIMIT and OFFSET, and a second COUNT query to count *every* row.

 ## Current Page, Limit, Offset: The Pagination Service